Lyther/PerfectlyBalanced---Ships/README.md

 Compatible Mods:

 * ZoFE: The Zenith of Fallen Empires - 75%
+  * Not localized (Anyway there's no guy who cares about the ship section names).

 For other mods that are compatible, such as new weapon slot types/ship types, please leave a message through the Creative Workshop and I will also start compatibility updates for the following mods.